bbolker/gLLMglnlmvlvMMM/README.md

 ## testimonials

-* "it's as though you kidnapped Doug Bates, Simon Wood, Michael Betancourt, and Håvard Rue and kept them in your basement to answer your statistical questions!"
+* "it's as though you had kidnapped Doug Bates, Simon Wood, Michael Betancourt, and Håvard Rue and kept them in your basement to answer statistical questions!"
 * "solves the problem raised in [`fortunes::fortune('surgery')`](https://stats.stackexchange.com/a/17513/2126)!"

 [^1]: input is carefully screened to include only posts from people who know what they're talking about